21005688/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:

-1. Import the required libraries .
+1. Import the required libraries.
 2.Read the data frame using pandas.
 3.Get the information regarding the null values present in the dataframe.
 4.Apply label encoder to the non-numerical column inoreder to convert into numerical values.